ryrob30/mobile-services.en/help/android/analytics-main/analytics-methods.md

 * **trackLocation**

   Sends the current latitude, longitude, and location in a defined point of interest.
-For more information, see [Geo-location and Points of Interest](/help/android/location/geo-poi.md).
+For more information, see [Geo-location and points of interest](/help/android/location/geo-poi.md).

   * Here is the syntax for this method: